 ANTH 613-3 Environmental Anthropology This course is an examination of the anthropological literature on ecology and environmental practices in which contemporary issues and examples relevant to indigenous practices and northern peoples are developed.

-ANTH 614-3 Religion, Ideology, and Belief Systems A review of anthropological approaches to religion, ideology and belief systems with comparative examples from several cultures.
+ANTH 614-3 Religion, Ideology, and Belief Systems This course provides a review of anthropological approaches to religion, ideology and belief systems using comparative examples from several cultures.